lando/lando/docs/config/drupal8.md

       |-- yoursite.aliases.drushrc.php
 ```

-For info on how to setup your alias please refer to the following [link](https://www.drupal.org/node/1401522) or see this [example](https://raw.githubusercontent.com/drush-ops/drush/master/examples/example.aliases.yml).
+For info on how to setup your alias, please refer to the following [link](https://www.drupal.org/node/1401522) or see this [example](https://raw.githubusercontent.com/drush-ops/drush/master/examples/example.aliases.yml).

 Then configure the following [build step](./../config/services.md#build-steps) in your [Landofile](./../config/lando.md) and `lando rebuild`.